 Welcome to the Northeast Lakeview College Scholarship Office

-DEADLINES to apply for NLC Scholarships for the 2019-2020 academic year are:
+To apply for Scholarships for the 2023-2024 academic year:

 General Eligibility Requirements